How to Find the Best Kelowna Real Estate Agent

 Dilworth

 VariesOften overlooked, which keeps prices reasonable.
-Centred around Knox Mountain Park—trails literally in your backyard.
+Centred around Knox Mountain Park, with trails literally in your backyard.
 Mix of ranchers and character homes.
 One of my favourite areas in the city.

 Kelowna North / Downtown Core